 The first girl, in any event, to really get The Press Democrat’s attention with major headlines was Neff, who they labeled the Empire’s track darling in 1978.
 See story here

 Neff’s best event was the high jump, where she cleared a North Bay League Finals meet record of 5-6 which was not matched in an NBL finals until 2013.
-Neff dominated the high jump, winning the Santa Rosa All-City meet, NBL, North Coast Section 3A, NCS Meet of Champions, again clearing 5-6, before tying for 8th at State, at yet a third 5-6 clearance.
+Neff dominated the high jump, winning the Santa Rosa All-City meet, NBL, North Coast Section 3A, NCS Meet of Champions, again clearing 5-6, before tying for 8th at State, at yet a fourth 5-6 clearance.
 That mark lasted as the Empire record until 1989.

 After high school Neff went on to the Santa Rosa JC and Sonoma State competing under her married name of Deanne Malvino.
 She became our area’s first NCAA track champion, winning the 1984 NCAA III National Heptathlon Championship.